Theodorus-VII/Haleta_Moving_App/README.md

 | Yohannes Habtamu | UGR/1581/13 | SECTION 2|

 # HALETA
-Packers and Movers App (new Idea)
+Packers and Movers App (new Idea)<br>
 Medical Record Management App (Discarded)
 #
 Based on the feedback from our Instructor Mr. Betsegaw, we have opted for a new idea.
 # Description:
 This will be an app people can use when they need to relocate to a new place.
 Moving can be hectic and difficult to manage.
 Our app plans to connect users with contract service providers who professionally pack and move user's belongings efficiently and securely.

-# Authorization and Authentication:
+ Authorization and Authentication:
 Two Roles
 1. Users
 2. Contract Service Providers